SAP/karma-ui5/README.md

 Type: `object`

 Custom path mappings for project folders based on the `type`.
-Option is only to be used when the automatic type detection does not work as the project uses a different folder structure.
+Use this option only when the automatic type detection does not work because the project uses a different folder structure.

 Example `application`:
 ```js